OF IMTS EQUIPMENT

 By 1980 Livermore had spun off the data division and the car telephone business was re-named just "Livermore Communications."

 Livermore's apparently final product was the LCP 4080 (VHF) and LCP 8080 (UHF) "Satellite 80 II," a newly designed smaller mobile package with essentially the same control head as the Satellite 80.
-The Satellite 80 II was in my opinion a complete disaster, both the head and the radio package were troubleshooting nightmares.
+The Satellite 80 II was in my experience and opinion a complete disaster - - both the head and the radio package were troubleshooting nightmares.
 The transmitter RF power amplifier was unstable and would go into oscillation, feeding off-frequency RF back through the duplexer and blowing out the front end of the receiver.
 The Satellite 80 II was made for a very short time; Livermore Communications went out of business in approximately 1983.

 Livermore Data "Satellite" RF Package, Same appearance for all prior to "Satellite 80 II"